Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Computing large -popular matchings

-\begin{theorem} \wpopOpt\ is NP-hard, even with one-sided ties. \end{theorem} \begin{proof} We reduce from \maxsmti, where we are given an instance $I$ of the stable matching problem with ties and a number $k$, and the question is whether there exists a stable matching with size at least $k$.
-In particular, we reduce from an NP-hard restricted variant, where ties occur on one side only, say on side $W$ (\cite{manlove2002hard}).
+\begin{restatable}{theorem}{NPc} \wpopOpt\ is NP-hard, even with one-sided ties. \end{restatable} \begin{proof} We reduce from \maxsmti, where we are given an instance $I$ of the stable matching problem with ties and a number $k$, and the question is whether there exists a stable matching with size at least $k$.
+In particular, we reduce from an NP-hard restricted variant, where ties occur on one side only, say on side $W$ \cite{manlove2002hard}.